michaelmusty/.dotfiles/README.markdown

 [submodules](http://git-scm.com/book/en/Git-Tools-Submodules) for the Vim installation to work; it’s required for the plugin setup.

-To install the core terminal-only files (ack, Bash, cURL, Git, GnuPG, Vim), use the following:
+To install the core terminal-only files (Bash, cURL, Git, GnuPG, Vim), use the
+following:

 ```bash
 $ make install